AnishKini007/Meta-Tag-DNS-AWS/README.md

 (or `python` for Windows) executable in your path with access to the `venv` package.
 If for any reason the automatic creation of the virtualenv fails, you can create the virtualenv manually.

+Pre-Requisites: U need to have CDK installed and AWS credentials configured to deploy the app.

 To manually create a virtualenv on MacOS and Linux: